aryanranderiya/AryansSpotifyTools/README.md

 ## About

-Spotify Tools is a project by [Aryan](https://github.com/aryanranderiya) that leverages the Spotify API to provide a set of useful tools for Spotify users.
+Spotify Tools is a Python based PC Application that leverages the Spotify API to provide a set of useful tools for Spotify users.
 In this pre-release version, I'm excited to introduce you to some of the key features and functionalities.

 ## Features